symfony/symfony-docs/configuration/front_controllers_and_kernel.rst

 method and is available via :method:`Symfony\\Component\\HttpKernel\\Kernel::getEnvironment` - to decide which bundles to enable.
 The logic for that is in ``registerBundles()``.

-You are, of course, free to create your own, alternative or additional ``Kernel`` variants.
+You are free to create your own, alternative or additional ``Kernel`` variants.
 All you need is to adapt your (or add a new) front controller to make use of the new kernel.

 .. note::